 Sleeping Bags & Pads: While you have your tent out go ahead and pull out your sleeping bag and sleeping pad.
-Make sure your bag is temperature rated for fall temperatures at your site.
+Make sure your bag is temperature rated for fall camping temperatures at your site.
 If you have a blow up sleeping pad go ahead and inflate it and check for holes as well.

 Clothing: Fall camping is all about layers.
 You might get lucky and have a lovely warm sunny day, but the evenings can get chilly.
 Layers are the perfect solution to fluctuating temperatures.
 Make sure to pack thermals, long and short sleeve t-shirts, long pants, a fleece or flannel, a jacket (waterproof if necessary), lots of warm socks, a hat and gloves.
-Being cold can really put a damper on your camping trip so don’t be afraid to throw in extra layers.
+Being cold can really put a damper on a fall camping trip so don’t be afraid to throw in extra layers.

 Fall Camping Food & Drink